meker12/commerce-channels.en/help/amazon-sales-channel/amazon-pre-setup-tasks.md

 Before [Store Integration](./store-integration.md), you must ensure that your [!DNL Amazon Seller Central] account and your [!DNL Commerce] account are ready for the integration.
 To successfully integrate, there are some required pre-setup tasks.

 When you set up your first Amazon store in [!DNL Amazon Sales Channel], a list of setup tasks appears.
 It is recommended that you review these tasks before you [add an Amazon store](./store-integration.md).
-After adding your first store, you can review these tasks in the Learning and Preparation view of the [[!DNL Amazon Sales Channel] home page](./amazon-sales-channel-home.md).
+After adding your first store, you can review these tasks in the Learning and Preparation view of the [!DNL Amazon Sales Channel] [home page](./amazon-sales-channel-home.md).

 ## 1. Enable background tasks in [!DNL Commerce]